wix-incubator/wix-rest-docs/guides/AboutAPIKeys.md

 Depending on the call, either an account ID or a site ID must be included in the header of the API request.

 For requests made exclusively at the [account level](https://dev.wix.com/docs/rest/account-level/about-account-level-apis), you must include the account ID in the header along with the API key for authentication.
-Some endpoints will require the site ID instead.
+Some endpoints require the site ID instead.
 This is indicated in the documentation for each API.

 ### Sample request: Site Folders API - Create Folder